Table of content

 - Drug Performance and Bioavailability:

 Particle size has an immediate impact on the efficacy and bioavailability of drugs.
 Drug solubility, absorption in the body, and rate of dissolution are all influenced by particle size.
-Pharmaceutical firms can modify medication formulations to guarantee consistent and desirable drug release patterns, increase drug stability, and boost treatment efficacy by analysing particle size.
+Pharmaceutical firms can modify medication formulations to guarantee consistent and desirable drug release patterns, increase drug stability, and boost treatment efficacy by analyzing particle size.

 - Content consistency: